The Ultimate Guide to Garage Security

 You can make a garage door shield which makes grabbing the release cord with a hook almost impossible.
 You can use a scrap piece of wood and attach it to the openers arm and secure it with two nails.
 Make sure you use a relatively weak piece of wood, so if anything (such as your car) runs into the door, it will just break, rather than damage the opening mechanism.

 Garage Door Security Features

-When you buy a modern garage door, you can be confident that they come with a number of security features that come as standard in all garage door styles and designs.
-Garage door manufacturers have learned over the years, the different methods a burglar uses to gain entry illegally and updated there designs and security features accordingly.
+When you buy a modern garage door, you can be confident that they will come with a number of security features that come as standard in all garage door styles and designs.
+Garage door manufacturers have learnt over the years, the different methods a burglar uses to gain entry illegally and updated their designs and security features accordingly.